 Oral cancer is deemed to be present when the basement membrane of the epithelium has been broken.
 Malignant types of cancer can readily spread to other places in the oral and maxillofacial regions, posing additional secondary threats.
 Treatment methods vary according to the precise diagnosis, but may include excision, radiation therapy and chemotherapy.
 During bi-annual check-ups, the dentist and hygienist will thoroughly look for changes and lesions in the mouth, but a dedicated comprehensive oral cancer screening should be performed at least once each year.
-If you have any questions or concerns about oral cancer, please call us and make an appointment with Campbell Dentist, Dr. Vandi.
+If you have any questions or concerns about oral cancer, please call us and make an appointment with your Campbell dental office, Dr. Vandi.

 How to Properly Brush & Floss

 Brushing and flossing are of paramount importance to oral hygiene.
 Though bi-annual professional dental cleanings remove plaque, tartar and debris, excellent homecare methods are equally valuable.
 Proper brushing and flossing can enhance the health of the mouth, make the smile sparkle and prevent serious diseases.

 Reasons why proper brushing and flossing are essential:

 - Prevention of tooth decay – Tooth decay is one of the leading causes of tooth loss, and its treatment often requires complex dental procedures.
 Tooth decay occurs when the acids found in plaque erode the natural enamel found on the teeth.
 This phenomenon can easily be prevented by using proper home hygiene methods.